 Whatever Christmas roast you choose there are a wealth of accompaniments that go alongside, most are interchangeable, and all are part of the traditional menu for a British Christmas.

 04 of 06

-Long before the turkey became the bird of choice for the Christmas table, it was the Goose which had the starring role.
-The goose as the bird of choice took a severe decline in the 1960s when it was considered a little common and turkey more exotic.
+Long before the turkey became the bird of choice for the Christmas table, it was the goose that had the starring role.
+The goose, once the bird of choice, took a severe decline in the 1960s when it was considered a little common and the turkey became popular.

 This roast goose recipe is unusual as it makes the most of the flavor & texture of goose by using a boned goose which is then cooked in a water bath and then roasted.
 With this method, the meat remains juicy and moist.
-Boning a goose is easy when you know how but is time-consuming-make it easy on yourself and ask your butcher to bone it.Continue to 5 of 6 below.
+Boning a goose is easy when you know how, but it's time-consuming.
+Make it easy on yourself and ask your butcher to bone it.Continue to 5 of 6 below.

 05 of 06